 Plant disease-tolerant varieties

 Before planting, a field’s specific disease history should be taken into account and then matched with a resistant soybean variety.
-For example disease-tolerant seed traits, specific to soybean growers, can be found in Credenz® soybean seed.
-Select Credenz varieties that can provide built-in protection against stem canker, frogeye leaf spot, Phytophthora root rot and SDS.
-When followed by timely fungicide applications, Credenz soybeans are best protected against yield-robbing diseases.
+For example disease-tolerant seed traits, specific to soybean growers, can be found in many soybean seed varieties.
+Select seed varieties that can provide built-in protection against stem canker, frogeye leaf spot and Phytophthora root rot.

 Foliar fungicide applications in soybeans